 – Flexibility: Do you or will you need specific plug-ins (modules for your website like social sharing buttons or a blog)?

 – Customization: Every CMS has a form of template that drives the creation of website pages.
 The template helps you get the job done, but you don’t want your website to look like a template.
 Make sure the CMS allows your site to reflect the look and feel of your brand.

 – Ease of editing: Part of the goal of a CMS is to decrease the barrier to making changes to your website.
 Ideally, a non-technical person should be able to make any basic changes to a site.
 Even if you prefer to have a web design professional make changes, it should save that professional time.

 – Level of support: When you choose a CMS, the range of support spans from none for some free open source tools, to high-touch phone support for some of the private label services.
 Be realistic about your own capabilities and make sure you have access to the right level of support.

 – Level of search engine optimization: The technical architecture of a CMS and its plug-ins can have a major impact on how well your website ranks in Google.
-We’ve seen some pretty major mistakes by some of these providers that include the use of a small piece of code that tells Google that the entire site should not be indexed.
+We’ve seen some pretty major mistakes by CMS providers, including a small piece of code that tells Google that the entire site should not be indexed.
 Do some research on your own or contact our marketing experts for some assistance in evaluating the level of search engine optimization.

-How to find the right CMS: One of the most common ways to find a CMS is through the person or company that designs your website.
+One of the most common ways to find a CMS is through the person or company that designs your website.
 If you are working with a web designer, chances are that they will recommend a CMS to you that works for them.
 Take the time to go through the features that you are looking for and make sure that the CMS works for you.
-If they recommend against a CMS, you may want to consider a different web designer or at least understand what their rational is for not recommending a CMS.
+If they recommend against a CMS, you may want to consider a different web designer or at least understand what their rationale is for not recommending a CMS.